 I mentioned securities lending before.
-Securities lending on DEGIRO will only incur a real risk if both DEGIRO and the borrower go bankrupt at the same time.
+Securities lending on DEGIRO will only incur a real risk if both DEGIRO and the borrower go bankrupt simultaneously.
 It is an improbable event.
 But there is still this risk that you may want to take into account.

 The reputation of a broker is essential.
 You do not want to store your hard-earned money with an untrustworthy broker.

 DEGIRO has won many awards since its creation.
-At the time of this writing, they have won 63 international awards.
+At the time of this writing, they have won more than 90 international awards.

-The press is generally praising them as the best broker in Europe.
+The press is generally praising them as a great broker in Europe.
 They have received many positive reviews from the media.

 But what do the users say about DEGIRO?
 It is often more important than the press.
-On TrustPilot, there are almost 800 reviews about DEGIRO.
-Out of these 800 reviews, DEGIRO got a 3.9 score out of five 5.
-It is a good score, but some
+On TrustPilot, there are more than 2000 reviews about DEGIRO.
+Out of these reviews, DEGIRO got a 4.19 score out of five 5.
+It is a great score.

-When we read the positive comments, we can see that people like the low-fees and the simplicity of the platform.
+When we read the positive comments, we see that people like the platform’s low fees and simplicity.
 They also mention that the platform improves very quickly.

 On the other hand, there are also some negative comments.
-15% of the comments are giving a score of 1 out of 5.
+26% of the comments give a score of 1 out of 5.
 Here are some of the complaints of the users:

 - Poor customer service.
-This one comes a lot in the negative comments.
+This one comes up a lot in the negative comments.